Trip Difficulty: Moderate

 After booking with Nepal Adventure Team, please pack the necessary items as listed:

-- Travel documents: passport, visa (if you have), travel insurance, air tickets, voucher, passport photo (x 2)
+- Travel documents: passport, visa (if you have one), travel insurance, air tickets, voucher, passport photo (x 2)

 - Bank cards or credit cards, travelers' cheques, etc